Imports devices from a CSV file and adds them to Milestone XProtect recording servers.

 Import-VmsHardware -Path <String> [-SaveTemplate] [-Minimal] [-WhatIf] [-Confirm] [<CommonParameters>]

 Imports devices from a CSV file and adds them to Milestone XProtect recording servers.
 There are many supported columns to define enabled devices, names, device groups and more.
-However there are only three mandatory columns: Address, UserName, and Password.
-And technically you can even omit UserName and Password to force a scan using the default driver passwords.
+However, there are only three mandatory columns: Address, UserName, and Password.
+Technically you can even omit UserName and Password to force a scan using the default driver passwords.

 The CSV file is read using Import-Csv, so the order of the columns is not important.
-However it is required to define the column names in the first row.
 Like most things in PowerShell, the column names are not case-sensitive.
-You can also safely add custom columns that you might use for other purposes as long as the column names do not collide with the columns supported by this command.
+You can also safely add custom columns that you might use for other purposes as long as the column names do not collide with the columns expected by this command.

 There are some columns which accept multiple values using semicolons to delimit values.
 Because of this, and because there is currently no support for escaping characters in the CSV, the use of semicolons is not allowed as part of a device name.
 Below you will find a list of all supported columns with descriptions and examples.
 You can also use the SaveTemplate switch to save a sample CSV file that you can use as a template.